-The Soviet team calmed down after the initial surge and began to dictate the game with their elite passing and skating.
+After the initial surge, the Soviet team calmed down and began to dictate the game with their elite passing and skating.
 Evgeny Zimin got his team on the board about five minutes after the Henderson goal.
 Vladimir Petrov tied the game with a shorthanded goal late in the first period.
 Valeri Kharlamov beat Montreal Canadiens goaltender Ken Dryden twice in the second period to give the USSR a 4-2 lead after 40 minutes.

 Canada Cup Kicks Off in Ottawa

 Four years later, on Sept.
 2, 1976, Canada had a better result in another international tilt.
-The Canada Cup was a six-team tournament that was played in Ottawa, Toronto Montreal, Winnipeg, Quebec City and Philadelphia.
-It was sanctioned by the International Hockey Federation (IIHF), Hockey Canada and the NHL.
+The Canada Cup was a six-team tournament played in Ottawa, Toronto, Montreal, Winnipeg, Quebec City, and Philadelphia.
+It was sanctioned by the International Hockey Federation (IIHF), Hockey Canada, and the NHL.

-Team Canada blew out Finland, 11-2, in the tournament’s opening game, played in front of 9,500 fans at the Ottawa Civic Centre.
+In the tournament’s opening game, played in front of 9,500 fans at the Ottawa Civic Centre, Team Canada blew out Finland 11-2.
 Rick Martin of the Buffalo Sabres led the way with a hat trick, while Esposito and Hull each added a pair of goals.
-They also get goals from Reggie Leach, Steve Shutt, Gilbert Perreault and Darryl Sittler.
+They also get goals from Reggie Leach, Steve Shutt, Gilbert Perreault, and Darryl Sittler.
 Goaltender Rogie Vachon made 22 saves in the win.

 Broda Tops Hall of Fame Class

-New York Rangers defenseman and 1940 Stanley Cup winner, Neil Colville, and forward Harry Oliver, who played for the Bruins and New York Americans, are the other players included with Broda.
-Longtime referee Red Storey rounds out the class of 1967.
+New York Rangers defenseman and 1940 Stanley Cup winner Neil Colville and forward Harry Oliver, who played for the Bruins and New York Americans, were the other players included with Broda.
+Longtime referee Red Storey rounded out the class of 1967.

 Odds & Ends

-Ruben Pastor filed an application for an NHL expansion franchise on Sept.
+Ruben Pastor applied for an NHL expansion franchise on Sept.
 2, 1965.
 At the time, Pastor and his two brothers owned Buffalo Bisons of the American Hockey League (AHL).
-Eventually, Pastor and Buffalo are awarded a franchise and the Sabres join the league in 1970.
+Eventually, Pastor and Buffalo are awarded a franchise, and the Sabres joined the league in 1970.

-The Vancouver Canucks signed free-agent forward Rick Vaive, on Sept.
+The Vancouver Canucks signed free-agent forward Rick Vaive on Sept.
 2, 1992.
-Vaive, who was the first 50-goal scorer in Maple Leafs’ franchise history, had spent the previous four seasons with the Sabres.
-He never plays for the Canucks, spending much of the 1992-93 season in the AHL before retiring.
+Vaive, the first 50-goal scorer in Maple Leafs’ franchise history, had spent the previous four seasons with the Sabres.
+He never played for the Canucks, spending much of the 1992-93 season in the AHL before retiring.

 On Sept.
 2, 1999, the Minnesota Wild named Doug Risebrough the first general manager in team history, a year before they make their league debut.
 Riseborough held onto the job until April of 2009.

-Kirk Muller announced his retirement of Sept.
+Kirk Muller announced his retirement on Sept.
 2, 2003.
 He played in 19 seasons after being drafted by the New Jersey Devils with the second overall pick of the 1984 NHL Entry Draft.
-In total, Muller played in 1,349 games with the Devils, Canadiens, New York Islanders, Maple Leafs, Florida Panthers and Dallas Stars.
+Muller played in 1,349 games with the Devils, Canadiens, New York Islanders, Maple Leafs, Florida Panthers, and Dallas Stars.
 He scored 357 goals and 959 points and was a part of Montreal’s 1993 Stanley Cup championship.

 The Maple Leafs traded defenseman Bryan McCabe, on Sept.
 2, 2008, to the Panthers for fellow blueliner Mike Van Ryn.
-McCade played 199 games for the Panthers, over the next three seasons, scoring 28 goals and 104 points.
+McCabe played 199 games for the Panthers over the next three seasons, scoring 28 goals and 104 points.
 Van Ryn, a former first-round pick, played in just 27 games for the Maple Leafs.